 WILLS & ESTATES

 Welcome to Wills & Estate Services for Lower Nicola Indian Band members.
 The Lands Department supports its members with wills and estate related planning, inquiries, and requests.
-Below is a list of documents and helpful information that LNIB members can refer to when writing a will, as well as, information for executors and administrators who may be managing an estate.
-To learn more about real and personal property, see information related to family homes on reserve below.
+Below is a collection of helpful information for writing a will, as well as, information for executors and administrators who may be looking to apply, or have already been appointed to handle an estate.
+See more information related to family homes on reserve below.

 COMMON QUESTIONS